EC528-Fall-2023/ChRIS/README.md

 ### Release #3 (Oct 26 - Nov 8):

-* Deployed the rest of the Observability stack including Loki and Tempo
+* Deployed Tempo on NERC
-* Connected observability stack to gather metrics and logs
+* Connected observability stack to gather and visualize metrics and logs

 * Defined what it looks like when a plugin fails (in metrics and logs) and set up alerting system for failing plugins
 * Defined what metrics are meaningful to observe and set up visualizations on Grafana for them